Debating the Role of Financial Services in Closing the Gender Gap

 Meeting the Needs of Female Clients

 This segued into a discussion on meeting the unique financial service needs of female clients.
 Additional research on banking agents pointed to the importance of social factors in utilizing this alternative channel.
 Women are often more comfortable visiting a banking agent than walking into a bank branch.
-To address the latter challenge, FINCA recently opened a women-only branch in Afghanistan.
-It is staffed entirely by women, and only serves female clients.
-The idea is to create a comfortable environment for Afghani women to not only access financial services, but also to gather together.
 “In order to effect women’s empowerment, it’s not just about the products.
 Having your staff be representative of the client base that you’re trying to serve is also important,” stated Laura.

 If you’re adding value to your clients’ lives, then you’re adding value to your business.
 This is one of the reasons why fintech is so exciting.